 This means it can drive even high-torque NEMA 42 motors with ease and blaze through NEMA 23 motors with its high driving current.

-You can hook up to 2 motors for each of the four axes in this controller and that lets you connect up to 8 motors in total on this single controller.
-This lets this controller do heavy cutting jobs with ease.
+You can hook up to 2 motors for each of the four axes in this controller, and that lets you connect up to 8 motors in total on this single controller.
+This lets this controller do heavy-cutting jobs with ease.

-It offers 1/256 microstepping unlike most steppers in this list which offer only up to 1/32 microstepping (DRV8825).
+It offers 1/256 micro-stepping, unlike most steppers in this list which offer only up to 1/32 micro-stepping (DRV8825).

 Almost all laser bundles and spindles are supported by this controller.
 It uses a 0-5V PWM signal to drive most lasers and small spindles.

-For driving the VFD's and larger laser modules it uses the 0-10V analog signal, making it very convenient.
+For driving the VFDs and larger laser modules, it uses the 0-10V analog signal, making it very convenient.

 The xPRO V5 does everything that the other controllers do and more in a much better way.

-Additionaly it uses the latest USB type C for fast connectivity.
+Additionally, it uses the latest USB type C for fast connectivity.
 The xPRO V5 also has a built-in heat sink and temperature-controlled cooling fans.

-The documentation for the xPRO V5 is quite good with their github wiki page detailing everything you need to get things done.
+The documentation for the xPRO V5 is quite good, with their Github wiki page detailing everything you need to get things done.

-An Ohio based US company, Spark Concepts has very quick response times and after sales service for this product is more than satisfactory.
+An Ohio-based US company, Spark Concepts has very quick response times, and after-sales service for this product is more than satisfactory.